 If you are still reading this and thinking that you’re about to learn how to expose bad behavior by the sales force, you can stop now.
 To fix this, product managers need to consider that you might be the problem.

 If you are open to this possibility, keep reading for your three-step improvement program.

 That’s right.
 You must know the specific gaps in your competitive intelligence that keep you from effectively positioning your products.

 For example, if you’re positioning your product on “fastest setup time,” you need to know your competitors’ setup times.
 If you don’t know, there’s your gap.

 2. Be Specific with Your Requests

-Do you want to know the biggest mistake that you can make when asking the sales force for help with competitive intelligence?
+Do you want to know the biggest mistake you can make when asking the sales force for help with competitive intelligence?
 It’s this:

-Send an e-mail to the whole sales team, asking them to send you anything that they have on the competition.
+Send an e-mail to the whole sales team, asking them to send you anything they have on the competition.

 Two bad things happen.
 First, everyone on the “To” list will assume that someone else on the list will respond to your request.
 Usually, this results in no response.